 It is important to appoint a proxy you trust who will be assertive and honor your wishes.
 Make sure your proxy is aware of your:

-- Personal attitudes towards health, illness, dying and death
+- Personal attitudes toward health, illness, death, and dying

 - Religious beliefs

-- Health care proxy documents usually let you name a second person who can act as your backup agent if your primary agent cannot fulfill their duties.
-You should always name a backup agent.
+- Health care proxy documents may let you name a second person as your backup agent if your primary agent cannot fulfill their duties.
+It is a good idea to name a backup agent, if possible.